templatus/templatus-vue/README.md

 - Redis (for Caching, ActionCable, and Sidekiq)
 - Vue 3 (as frontend framework)
 - Vue Router (for frontend routing)
-- Vuex (for frontend state management)
+- Pinia (for frontend state management)
 - Tailwind CSS 2 (to not have to write CSS at all)
 - HeadlessUI (unstyled, fully accessible UI components designed to integrate with Tailwind CSS)
 - HeroIcons (for SVG icons as Vue components)